Interaction Graphs: Additives: Denotational Semantics

-So the categorical model we obtain has two layers.
-The first layer consists in a non-degenerate (i.e. $\otimes\neq\parr$ and $\cond{1}\neq\cond{\bot}$) $\ast$-autonomous category \concat, hence a denotational model for MLL with units.
-The second layer is the full subcategory \behcat which does not contain the multiplicative units but is a non-degenerate model (i.e. $\otimes\neq\parr$, $\otimes\neq\with$ and $\cond{0}\neq\cond{\top}$) of MALL with additive units.
+So the categorical model we obtain has two layers (see Figure \ref{catmodels}).
+The first layer consists in a non-degenerate (i.e. $\otimes\neq\parr$ and $\cond{1}\neq\cond{\bot}$) $\ast$-autonomous category \concat{}, hence a denotational model for MLL with units.
+The second layer is the full subcategory \behcat which does not contain the multiplicative units but is a non-degenerate model (i.e. $\otimes\neq\parr$, $\otimes\neq\with$ and $\cond{0}\neq\cond{\top}$) of MALL with additive units that does not satisfy the mix and weakening rules.

 Moreover, all the results up to this point are independent of the choice of the parameter (the function $m$ that measures cycles), hence we did not define one, but a whole lot of such models.
-The last section is devoted to two instances of the construction.